-I love this recipe from Giada de Laurentus of Food Network, and while perhaps strictly not a “hummus” (it doesn’t include any expensive Tahini,) it’s delicious, cheap, and easy.
+I love this recipe from Giada de Laurentus of Food Network, and while perhaps strictly not a “hummus” it’s delicious, cheap, and easy.
 Easy to double, too.
-Sometimes I serve with vegetables and sometimes with Pita (homemade chips are cheapest) or breadsticks.
+Serve with vegetables, Pita (homemade chips are cheapest) or breadsticks.
 Vegetarians and Vegans will love you and everyone else will enjoy it.
 I make a similar White Bean Dip with Herbs and Olive Oil, too.

 Beloved by kids and adults, they’re so old-fashioned they’re retro.
 When they appear at any party table they go fast.
 They’re easy to dress up in any number of ways.
 Try cutting them so they stand up and adding a few chives at a jaunty angle – it makes fewer servings but also makes them seem a bit more special.

 While they may not be the healthiest food on the buffet table, they compare well to many of the alternatives and are a welcome protein amongst the many carbs on a buffet table.
 Photo from Sandra Lee’s Straight Up Deviled Eggs.

 If you’re on the way to a buffet, consider making a big salad, using inexpensive Romaine as a base.
 Fill it with inexpensive but seasonal pears and apples, add some dried cranberries and some kind of nut.
 This Pear and Apple Salad has a cranberry dressing that looks marvelous, and more expensive endive which could be left out.
 You’ll want to double, at least for a party.